 The Fund can support both existing and new projects.
-Projects funded through Year 1, Year 2 or 3 of the Fund are eligible to apply again but must clearly show how they will develop and improve in Year 4 (for example, in increasing accessibility and reach to different groups) and should demonstrate early impacts from previous years.
+Projects funded through Year 1, Year 2 or 3 of the Fund are eligible to apply again but must demonstrate impact and learning from previous years and explain how they are developing and expanding the existing project; for example, increasing accessibility and reach to different groups.

-\If you are in your first year of trade and do not have accounts, we will require an organisational budget projection for the year.
+If you are in your first year of trade and do not have accounts, we will require an organisational budget projection for the year.

-Dundee Volunteer and Voluntary Action is a Registered Charity (No SC000487) and a Company Limited by Guarantee (No SC093088) Registered Address: 10 Constitution Road, Dundee, DD1 1LL
+Dundee Volunteer and Voluntary Action is a Registered Charity (No SC000487) and a Company Limited by Guarantee (No SC09088) Registered Address: 10 Constitution Road, Dundee, DD1 1LL